There are a few attitudes or actions that will really annoy or irritate Jesus. I have listed three of them below.

 Have a church and turn it into a den of thieves instead of a house of prayer.

 In Mark 11:14, Jesus said, “My house should be called a place of worship for all nations.’
 But you have made it a place where robbers hide!”

-Profess to Be a Christian but produce no fruit.
+Profess to be a Christian but produce no fruit.

 In Mark 11:12-14, we have a fruit tree bearing leaves during fig season which means it should have figs underneath.
-Jesus went to the tree expecting fruit because he saw leaves but found none, so hence he cursed the tree.
+Jesus went to the tree expecting fruit because he saw leaves but found none, so He cursed the tree.
 He declared it would no longer be allowed to be a fraud, the tree withered and died!

-Forget previous concepts He’s taught you, then act clueless when He attempts to teach a new principle.
+Forget previous concepts He’s taught you, then act clueless when He attempts to teach you a new principle.

 In Matthew 16: 5-12, Jesus told the disciples to take heed and beware of the leaven of the Pharisees and Sadducees.
 The disciples immediately thought Jesus made the statement because they had forgotten to bring bread/lunch to the meeting.

 One can hear the consternation in Jesus’ voice, when He said, “How is it that ye do not understand, that I spake it not to you concerning bread, that ye should beware of the leaven of the Pharisees and of the Sadducees?”

 He proceeded to remind them about the five thousand people He fed with two fish and five loaves of bread or how He fed four thousand with seven loaves of bread with baskets of leftovers.